 Instructions

-- Combine cauliflower florets, sliced gherkins and pearl onions in a large bowl.
+- Combine cauliflower florets, sliced gherkins, and pearl onions in a large bowl.
 Sprinkle on Kosher salt; stir to combine.
 Cover with plastic wrap and let sit at room temperature overnight.

 - The next day, transfer vegetables to a colander; rinse well with cold water.
 Drain well (See Tip 5).

-- Whisk together cornstarch, dry mustard, turmeric and 1 cup of vinegar in a small bowl.
+- Whisk together cornstarch, dry mustard, turmeric, and 1 cup of vinegar in a small bowl.
 Set aside.

-- Add remaining 2 cups of vinegar and sugar to a large saucepan.
+- Add the remaining 2 cups of vinegar and sugar to a large saucepan.
 Heat over medium heat until sugar has dissolved, about 2 minutes.
 Add cornstarch mixture.
 Whisk or stir constantly until bubbly and thickened, about 2 minutes.

 - Transfer to sterilized jars; seal and process in boiling water (See Tip 7)